uniot-io/uniot-docs/getting-started/README.md

 1. Have a supported hardware (ESP32, ESP8266)
 2. Customize a firmware for your device or use ready-made template
-3. Create an account using [Uniot App](https://app.uniot.io) and connect your device
+3. Create an account using Uniot App ([Get Early Access](https://forms.fillout.com/t/k1LDnvkgvPus)) and connect your device

 If you have a supported device, let's start with the firmware: